Herbert S. Gaskill Award

 JOHN D. BENJAMIN AWARD RECIPIENTS:

 The Robert Emde Scientific Advancement Award was established in 2005 in recognition of Dr. Robert Emde's outstanding accomplishments and commitment to the advancement of psychoanalysis as a science.
-Papers will be judged for contribution to the scientific advancement of psychoanalysis.
+Award recipient must be a Faculty member, Candidate or Student of the Denver Institute for Psychoanalysis.
 A cash award of $500 accompanies this honor.

 ROBERT EMDE AWARD RECIPIENTS:

 The Paula and William Bernstein Award for Excellence in Teaching & Supervision